 Overview

 A labor and employment attorney, Grant focuses his practice on all aspects of traditional labor law including collective bargaining, contract administration, grievance arbitrations and administrative proceedings, and strike preparations.
 He advises clients on issues involving the National Labor Relations Act (NLRA), the Railway Labor Act (RLA), the Federal Service Labor-Management Relations Statute (FSLMRS), and various state labor relations statutes.
+He also regularly counsels government contractors regarding prevailing wage issues that arise under both the Davis-Bacon Act (DBA) and the Service Contract Act (SCA).

 Prior to joining Stinson, Grant served as Senior Labor Relations Counsel for the National Air Traffic Controllers Association.
 In that role, he gained valuable experience and insights while representing union clients.
 He now uses that unique perspective to thoughtfully and diligently counsel employers on their union-related matters.